 Never drink alcohol during or just before swimming – or any other water-related activity such as boating and water skiing.
 When walking home from a night out, avoid routes that are alongside water, particularly in the darkness, and always stay with and look out for your friends.
 A quarter of all adult drowning victims have had alcohol in their bloodstreams with younger adults and children more likely to have consumed alcohol before drowning.

-Did you know?
 Fires on boats have killed 30 boaters in the last 20 years.
-Most fires are preventable.
-The Fire Safety on Boats booklet provides tips and advice on how to protect your boat and crew from fire, and what to do should a fire break out.
+Most of these fires are preventable and the Fire Safety on Boats booklet provides tips and advice on how to protect your boat and crew from fire, and what to do should a fire break out.